databendlabs/databend/docs/doc/13-sql-reference/10-data-types/43-data-type-map.md

 +---------------------+

 -- Query Values in Map by Keys
--- NULL will be retured if Key is not found in a row.
+-- NULL will be returned if Key is not found in a row.

 SELECT m[1], m[3] FROM map_table;
 +------+------+